1951-2007

 Though he could only do this if white mintority rule was ended, but Smith unilaterally (without Britain's permission) declared them independent.
 Oil sanctions were useless considering access to neighbouring Mozambique's oil companies

-• Wilson on trade unions
+• Wilson and unions

-Called them Marxist extremists and saw that they only sought to 'exercise backstage pressures endangering the security of the industry and the economic welfare'
+Called them Marxist extremists and saw that they only sought to 'exercise backstage pressures endangering the security of the industry and the economic welfare.'

 • England win the 1966 WC